agfianf/agfianf.github.io/docs/about.md

     ![Profile](./assets/profile.jpeg){ width=150px; align=left }

     an AI Engineer with over 4 years of expertise in machine learning, computer vision, and MLOps to deliver innovative, high-impact AI solutions across aquaculture, agriculture, and digital imaging sectors.
 Utilize proficiency in Python, PyTorch, FastAPI, Azure, and Docker to optimize workflows, enhance system performance, and reduce costs.
-Demonstrated success in leading projects like a satellite pond monitoring platform with 82% mAP and an FFB assessment system achieving ~87% accuracy, cutting training times by 85%, to drive scalable, results-oriented advancements.
+Demonstrated success in leading projects like a satellite pond monitoring platform with 82% mAP and an FFB assessment system achieving ~87% accuracy, cutting training times by 85%, to drive scalable, results-oriented advancements. **Currently learning about Generative AI (LLM), MLOps (DevOps), and Rust.**

+    - **Domicile:** Indonesia
+    - **Language:** English, Bahasa (Indonesian)

 ---